MicrosoftDocs/mixed-reality/mrtk-unity/features/input/eye-tracking/eye-tracking-eyes-and-hands.md

 In our [MRTK eye tracking demos](../../example-scenes/eye-tracking-examples-overview.md), we describe several examples for using eyes + hands, for example:

 - [Selection](eye-tracking-target-selection.md): Looking at distant holographic button and simply performing a pinch gesture to quickly select it.
-- [Positioning](eye-tracking-positioning.md): Fluently move a hologram across your scene by simply looking at it, pinching your index finger and thumb together to grab it and then move it around using your hand.
+- **Positioning (this article)**: Fluently move a hologram across your scene by simply looking at it, pinching your index finger and thumb together to grab it and then move it around using your hand.
 - [Navigation](eye-tracking-navigation.md): Simply look at a location you want to zoom in, pinch your index finger and thumb together and _pull_ your hand toward you to zoom in.

 Please note that MRTK is currently designed in a way that at a distance hand rays act as the prioritized focus pointers.